-Newborn calves are able to run and kick within hours of birth and join the migration of their herd on the same day.
-Wood bison have a dense winter coat that makes them feel comfortable in temperatures as low as - 40° C. Despite their massive physique, they can sprint at speeds of up to 50 km/h.
+Newborn calves are able to run and kick within hours of birth, and join the herd on the same day.
+Adults and their young have a thick wintercoat that keeps them warm in temperatures as low as – 40° C. Despite their enormous size, wood bison can run at speeds of up to 50 km/h.

-In the mid-20th century, the wood bison was on the verge of extinction due to hunting and the loss of habitat.
-However the population has since recovered thanks to conservation efforts and the securing of vast nature reserves.
-This includes captive breeding and reintroduction programmes to help strengthen the populations in the wild.
+The wood bison was on the verge of extinction due to hunting and habitat loss.
+The population has since recovered thanks to the establishment of nature reserves.